 Focus on Legs

 Many stationary bikes include electronic workout programs that simulate hill climbing, interval training and speed work, along with keeping track of time, distance and calories used.
 Because biking is low impact, there is less trauma to muscles and joints.
 Still, you are not working the whole body when exercising on a stationary bike.

-Engaging Entire Body
+Engage Your Entire Body

 This kind of weight-bearing exercise, in which the body is in motion during exercise, not only burns more calories, it helps to maintain bone mass and prevent osteoporosis.
-You can make any treadmill workout more challenging by increasing the treadmill's speed or grade.
+You can make any treadmill workout more challenging by increasing the treadmill's speed or grade reports ACE Fitness.
 But the higher speed and incline levels also increase the risk of injury to your feet, ankles, knees and back.

 While exercising on a treadmill will burn more calories than riding a stationary bike, both modes of exercise produce health-related benefits, such as reducing disease risk, building and maintaining healthy muscles, and promoting feelings of well-being.
-Furthermore, cross training on different exercise machines reduces the risk of overuse injuries and wards off boredom.
+Furthermore, cross-training on different exercise machines reduces the risk of overuse injuries and wards off boredom.

 Read more: How to Lose Weight Fast Using a Treadmill

 Get Started Now

 If your primary goal is to lose weight, the best approach is to jump on the treadmill, get your entire body moving and burn those calories.
 Walking or running on a treadmill are exercise modes that virtually anyone can do.
 According to the Physical Activity Guidelines for Americans, the key to weight loss is finding and maintaining a consistent intensity level for workouts and following a schedule of five to six workouts a week lasting at least 30 minutes each.